fertab/hp-ams/README.md

-# hp-ams
+# hp-ams Helm Chart

-This is a Helm Chart for deploying `hp-ams` in an Openshift cluster (v4.14) or any k8 cluster that is running over an HPE iLO 6 baremetal infrastructure using a `DaemonSet`.
+This is a Helm Chart for deploying `hp-ams` in an Openshift cluster (v4.14) or any Kubernetes cluster that is running over an HPE iLO 6 baremetal infrastructure using a `DaemonSet`.
 This chart includes required configurations for RBAC, SecurityContextConstraints (SCC), and other customizations.
-It is also included the instructions to build your own container image of this software.

----
 ## 📌 Requirements

-- OpenShift 4.14
+- OpenShift 4.14 (or Kub)
 - HPE iLO 6
 - Helm 3+
 - Proper permissions to create `DaemonSets`, `ServiceAccounts`, `ClusterRoleBindings`, and `SecurityContextConstraints` (SCC in OpenShift)
-- Podman installed on your computer (you can use Docker too, but in this example we use Podman)

 ---

 ## 🚀 Installation